JASYTIONLINE/3302-cmpa-repo/content/04-case-studies/index.md

 ---
 title: 04-Case Studies and Scenario Prep - Home
-description: Course portal and knowledge base on PMP exam preparation.
+description: Real-world scenarios that compare PMBOK 6 (ITTOs) and PMBOK 7 (principles/value) to sharpen situational judgment for the PMP exam.
 tags:
   - cmpa3302
   - project-management